 The production team spent nearly an hour editing each minute of every program, spending up to 25 hours on each show.

-The building used for the exterior shots, on the grounds of Buckinghamshire's Wooburn Grange Country Club, was severely damaged by a fire in March of 1991.
+The building used for the exterior shots, in the grounds of the Wooburn Grange Country Club in Buckinghamshire, was severely damaged by a fire in March of 1991.
 The building was subsequently demolished and 8 homes were later built on the grounds.

 John Cleese wrote a forerunner to "Fawlty Towers" in Doctor at Large: No Ill Feeling!
 (1971), featuring a badly-run hotel and its brusque, henpecked owner.
 Producer Humphrey Barclay suggested to the writer that a series could be spun out of the premise.